hillaryychan/COMP3231/notes/09_File-System-Internals.md

 Disadvantages:

-* need the maximum file sixe for the file at the time of creation
+* need the maximum file size for the file at the time of creation
 * as many files are deleted, free space becomes divided into many small chunks (external fragmentation)

-Examples: ISO 9660 (CDROM FS)
+Examples: ISO 9660 (CD-ROM FS)

 ![contiguous allocation](../imgs/9-17_contiguous-allocation.png)